mtumilowicz/rust-rocket-workshop/README.txt

                     ```
                     fn get_str() -> &str;                                   // ILLEGAL
                     ```
-* fat pointers
-    * structure which contains
-        * the actual pointer to the piece of data
-        * and some additional information (length for slices, pointer to vtable for trait objects)
 * raw pointer
     * kinds
         * `*mut T` - mutable raw pointer